Dioramas

 Building an Underground station model can be a real 3D challenge!

-Here is a small non-working diorama that I built some years ago.
+Here is a small non-working diorama built some years ago.
 The station building is a modified CHS Charles Holden Style station kit.
 Items from the USI kit have been used for walls and floor.
 The roof of the building was removable to show the interior.
 A bank of escalators led down to the concourse.
 The base of the model allowed a view of the platform - a TSN kit.

 This is a view of the station with the roof removed showing the escalators leading to the lower level.
 A low voltage lighting system lit the interior.